Van Nuys Court Three-Strikes Cases

 Other times, you have cases where the client really shouldn't have pled to a strike, but they did because they wanted to get out of custody, so they took a probationary deal and took a strike on their record, and then here they are again committing another felony.
 So, that's a case that the prosecutors might consider striking or even a judge might consider.

 Often, the current case is a ridiculous case where it really shouldn't be a second strike case because, in these second strike cases, the person is typically looking at thirty-two months in prison at 80% or 85%.
-The low term on a felony doubled sixteen months times two, for thirty-two months.
+The low term on a felony doubled to sixteen months times two, for thirty-two months.
 That would be a horrible sentence, especially if you didn't do that much.

-I had a guy recently on a three-strikes case where the guy got a theft at Universal Studios of a pin, a $10.00 item, but because his strike was so bad, he had a kidnapping strike which he served a bunch of prison time on.
+I had a guy recently on a three-strikes case where the guy got a theft at Universal Studios of a pin, a $10.00 item, but because his strike was so bad, he had a kidnapping strike, which he served a bunch of prison time on.
 These guys were trying to make it a super strike and made it a second strike case for stealing a simple pin.
 Eventually, when we did the preliminary hearing, the judge saw how ridiculous it was and got rid of the strike, letting the client take a simple petty theft.

 Retain an Experienced Criminal Lawyer